MusashahGH/movie-ticket-booking-system/README.md

 - All bookings are stored in `movie_tickets.db`
 - The database persists between program runs
 - Seat availability is maintained across sessions
+- Booking counter loads from database on startup

 ## 📌 Notes